bigbluedisco/tech-challenge/intern/README.md

 ## How to run it

+### Backend

+⚠️ In order to run the backend you first need to complete the backend code.
+For that search for the `TODO` and write the missing lines.
+Don't worry you don't need to add many code lines.

+After that you can run the backend: to start the server, open a new terminal, go to `intern/backend` and run the following command: `go run products.go`.

+### Frontend

-In order to run this code you need to get Node.js and npm.
+In order to run the frontend part of this exercise you need to get Node.js and npm.
 You can get both by downloading Node.js [here](https://nodejs.org/en/download/) and following the installation instructions.
 You can check that you have correctly installed Node.js and npm by running in your command terminal:
 ```
 node -v